 - SkyMuster Satellite: Primarily for remote areas such as Christmas Island, Lord Howe and Norfolk Islands.
 There are two SkyMuster satellites offering in excess of 80Gbps capacity, with a satellite dish installed on the home.
 Top retail speed available is generally 25Mbps.

-As Australia’s largest infrastructure project in history, the NBN is no mean feat and historically proven to be a difficult and contentious project.
-If you ignore all the noise, checking your address with a retailer to see what’s available is all you need to figure out what type of connection you have; unfortunately, you don’t get a choice.
+As Australia’s largest infrastructure project in history, the NBN is no mean feat, and has so far proven to be a difficult and contentious project.
+But if you ignore all the noise, checking your address with a retailer to see what’s available is all you need to figure out what type of connection you have.

 Should I look forward to HFC NBN?